sixmen/stran/firefox/README.md

-# S-Trans Firefox Extension
+# S-Tran Firefox Extension

-S-Trans is a Firefox browser extension that translates webpage text using OpenAI's API.
+S-Tran is a Firefox browser extension that translates webpage text using OpenAI's API.

 ## Features